Davidevlops/JS-DSA/stacks-and-queues.md

 - **Queues:** Queues are another fundamental data structure that follows the First In, First Out (FIFO) principle.
 Unlike stacks, where the last element added is the first to be removed, queues operate on the principle that the first element added is the first to be removed, similar to a line or queue of people waiting for service.
 A picture of a queue is shown below.

-An implementation of a stack data structure with it's various operations is illustrated below.
+An implementation of a queue data structure with its various operations is illustrated below.

 ```js
 class Queue {